 Measles is one of the most contagious diseases and can be spread by simply being in the same room as an infected person.
-Even if the person has left the room, it can be spread through airborne agents that linger!
-The good news is that the measles virus is very preventable with this vaccine.
+Even after the infected person has left the room, it can be spread through airborne agents that linger!
 Symptoms include a rash, fever, cough, and red, watery eyes.
 Fever and coughing can last can 7 -10 days and can cause measles can also cause pneumonia, seizures, brain damage, or death.
+The good news is that the measles virus is very preventable with this vaccine.

 Another virus spread through the air through coughing and sneezing is Rubella.
 In children rubella is usually a mild illness that includes fever, swollen glands, and a 3-day rash.
 Rubella rarely causes serious illness but can be very serious to a baby in the womb causing severe complications to the unborn child including miscarriage, heart defects, mental retardation and loss of hearing and eye sight.
 If a woman may become pregnant, this is a common sense immunization to prevent serious complications.

 Pneumonia is an infection of the lungs caused by the bacteria pneumococcus.
 While typically affecting the lungs, the bacteria can cause other less severe illnesses such as ear infections, sinus infections, and meningitis.
 People may have the bacteria in their nose or throat without getting sick and are considered carriers who spread the disease through a cough or sneeze.
 In the case of an lung infection, the pneumococcal disease can be fatal or result in long-term problems, like brain damage, hearing loss and limb loss.
 While many people are aware of the disease they are unaware that there is a vaccine for the disease.

 Recommended: 1 or more doses